arbal/starred/README.md

 ## Shell

+- [shARP](https://github.com/europa502/shARP) - An anti-ARP-spoofing application software that use active and passive scanning methods to detect and remove any ARP-spoofer from the network.
+- [paperwork](https://github.com/paperwork/paperwork) - Paperwork - OpenSource note-taking & archiving alternative to Evernote, Microsoft OneNote & Google Keep
 - [uti](https://github.com/NSHipster/uti) - A command-line utility that prints the Uniform Type Identifier for files.
 - [docker-requestbin](https://github.com/crccheck/docker-requestbin) - Requestbin
 - [cs-suite](https://github.com/SecurityFTW/cs-suite) - Cloud Security Suite - One stop tool for auditing the security posture of AWS/GCP/Azure infrastructure.